salekmia/world-travel-client/README.md

 <h3>CRUD:</h3>
 Post method is one of the importent method in CRUD operation.
 You can insert services from client site.
 And it's totally dynamic.
 It's pretty coll right?

+<h3>Error handling:</h3>
+If you want to do a project, you have to read many problems.
+They have to be solved gradually.
+I also faced some problems while doing this project.
+E.g.

+* Brower reload issue
+* syntex error
+* type error